jameskimmel/ZFS/The problem with RAIDZ.md

 That gets us to 24k in total to store 16k.
 We expected a storage efficiency of 90%, but only got 66%!

 **Notice something?
-Even with making the RAIDZ wider, there are no efficency gain beyond 5 drives.
+No matter how wide we make the RAIDZ1, there are no efficency gains beyond 5 drives.
 This is because we can't make the stripe any wider, no matter how wide we make your RAIDZ1.
-This is very different from a traditional RAID!**
+Because of padding, even switching from 4 to 5 drives wide does not make a difference.**

 #### RAIDZ2 with 6 drives
 With 6 drives, we get a stripe 6 drives wide.